agiordan101/codingame_chess/README.md

     0 : Balanced game
     1 : White is winning

-Python script that creates a dataset : FEN / policy
-Do a MSE between heuristic policies and Stockfish results relevant ?
+Python script that creates a dataset : FEN / policy / best move UCI Do a MSE between heuristic policies and Stockfish results relevant ?
     -> Each heuristics could have their performance score -> Heuristics graph - x:Mean time y:MSE